Animal Care in Cambodia

 What to expect and how you'll make an impact

-As an animal shelter volunteer in Cambodia, you will provide support at an animal shelter for neglected cats, dogs, chickens, and other animals in need in Siem Reap.
-These centers take in and care for abandoned and neglected animals, which would otherwise be without help.
+As an animal shelter volunteer in Cambodia, you will provide support at an animal shelter or in a pagoda - both available for neglected cats and dogs in need in Siem Reap or Phnom Penh.
+These centers and pagodas take in and care for abandoned and neglected animals, which would otherwise be without help.
 If you are comfortable being around a large number of animals and you are looking for a project where you can provide hands-on care, your support will be highly valued on this project.

-Your main role on the Animal Care project will be supporting the staff at the shelter in providing care to rescued animals.
+Your main role on the Animal Care project will be supporting the staff at the shelter, as well as in the pagodas, in providing care to abandoned & rescued animals.
 The tasks may include:

 - Providing medication to animals